emanuelefavero/headless-ui/README.md

 This repo shows how to use the React [Headless UI](https://headlessui.com/) library.

-> Headless UI is A set of completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+- Headless UI is A set of completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.

+> Note: For more components examples visit the [Headless UI](https://headlessui.com/) website.

 ## Getting Started